subodhk01/csoc-2020-task-flutter/README.md

 - Delete email with swipe gesture (20 points)
 - Design, smoothness and innovation (30 points)
 - Use of local database to store email's content so that any new email will persist in every run of app (60 points)

+## Deadline
+You'll have a week to complete this task.
+Hence, the deadline of this task is Tuesday May 26th at 11:59 PM.